Reading Time: 11 minutes read

-You can’t always capture the perfect shot first-time but with the Crop tool, you can remove unwanted parts of your image once you’ve taken it.
+You can’t always capture the perfect shot first-time but with the Crop tool, you can remove unwanted parts of your image after.
 You can also change the aspect ratio to make your photo ready for social media if you need to.

 How to crop a photo on a Mac

-There are several different methods to crop a photo on a Mac.
+There are several different ways to crop a photo on a Mac.

 Here, we’ll explain how to crop an image using the Photos app, Preview, and Photoshop.

 How to crop an image using the Photos app for Mac

 For a quick fix, you can simply click the Auto button which will automatically straighten and crop your photo.